 Q: What is the AWS Storage Gateway service?

-The AWS Storage Gateway service enables hybrid cloud storage between on-premises environments and the AWS Cloud.
+A: The AWS Storage Gateway service enables hybrid cloud storage between on-premises environments and the AWS Cloud.
 It seamlessly integrates on-premises enterprise applications and workflows with Amazon’s block and object cloud storage services through industry standard storage protocols.
 It provides low-latency performance by caching frequently accessed data on premises, while storing data securely and durably in Amazon cloud storage services.
 It provides an optimized data transfer mechanism and bandwidth management, which tolerates unreliable networks and minimizes the amount of data being transferred.
 It brings the security, manageability, durability, and scalability of AWS to existing enterprise environments through native integration with AWS encryption, identity management, monitoring, and storage services.
 Typical use cases include backup and archiving, disaster recovery, moving data to S3 for in-cloud workloads, and tiered storage.

 The file gateway enables you to store and retrieve objects in Amazon S3 using file protocols, such as NFS.
 Objects written through file gateway can be directly accessed in S3.

 The tape gateway provides your backup application with an iSCSI virtual tape library (VTL) interface, consisting of a virtual media changer, virtual tape drives, and virtual tapes.
 Virtual tape data is stored in Amazon S3 or can be archived to Amazon S3 Glacier

 The volume gateway provides block storage to your applications using the iSCSI protocol.
 Data on the volumes is stored in Amazon S3.
 To access your iSCSI volumes in AWS, you can take EBS snapshots which can be used to create EBS volumes.

 Q: How do I use the AWS Storage Gateway service?